TDAILab/tutorial-template/docs/source/src_knn.rst

 * Container Destination : Type in "data/input/"
 * Container Source Path : Type in "data/output/"
 * S3 Destination : The path to the folder stored the result of execute the model.
-* Processing Command:The path to the preprocessing scripts used the argparse, tarfile, warnings and numpy modules.
 * Training Command:The path to the training script.
 * Prediction Command:The path